 This goal recognizes the recreational value of hunting and emphasizes the freedom of opportunity for all citizens to participate.
-In this
+In this case, the opportunity to participate is deemed more important than success or standards of quality of experience.

 As Alaska moves away from the open frontier lifestyle, recreational hunting is an increasingly important use of wildlife in the state.
 Yet even as the demand for recreational hunting is growing, the area available for such use is decreasing.
-Extensive private land ownership and additional extensive parks, refuges and other lands designated for limited use will strongly affect recreational hunting opportunities in
+Extensive private land ownership and additional extensive parks, refuges and other lands designated for limited use will strongly affect recreational hunting opportunities in the state.

 Providing the greatest opportunity to participate in hunting will not mean maximizing opportunity to kill.
 Management will consider participation more desirable than success.
 Opportunity must sometimes be limited to maintain harvests within the numbers that a wildlife population can sustain.
 Restricting harvest will usually involve altering methods and means of taking game, bag limits, and lengths and timing of seasons before limiting number of hunters.
-When participation must be limited, time allowed for a hunt will be limited before limiting number of hunters.
+When participation must be limited, time allowed for a hunt will be limited before limiting number of hunters